 It showed Town & Country Airport as having 2 grass runways in an X-shape.

 There were no aircraft visible on the field, or any other indication of any recent aviation use.

-Town & Country Airport was not depicted at all on the August 1961 San Antonio Sectional Chart.
+Town & Country Airport was not depicted at all on the 1955 USGS topo map or the August 1961 San Antonio Sectional Chart.

 A 1962 street map depicted Town & Country Airport, along with the nearby Andrau Airpark.